ttscoff/shortly/README.md

 4\.
 Edit the `config.php` file.

+## Config options

+Set `$hostname` to the base url of your shortener.

+By default urls from any domain can be shortened.
+To limit shortening to a specific domain, set `$site_specific = true` in `config.php` and add a domain for `$target`.

+If a path is passed that contains hyphens or is otherwise not found, Shorty will forward to the url specified in `$long_redirect`, with the path appended to the base url.
+For example, if `$long_redirect` is `https://blog.example.com/` and somebody tries to access `example.com/test-post`, the request will be forwarded to `https://blog.example.com/test-post`.

+If you would like a query string (such as Google UTM parameters) appended to urls before shortening, set `$query_string`.
+If you're using this as a general shortener and expect to pass it urls that already contain query strings, leave this empty ('') to avoid double query strings.

+Set mySQL database name, host, user, and password in the `$connection` setting.

+See the comments in `config.php` for more options on character sets and randomizing short urls to make them less guessable.

 ## Generating short URLs

 To generate a short URL, simply pass in a `url` query parameter to your Shorty installation: